 S. cristatum is not easily cultivated because it requires a very narrow set of conditions under which it can grow successfully.
 It needs a stable temperature of 23–25 degrees, regular watering from a spray system for 20 seconds every 20 minutes and a limited light intensity, so is best suited to glasshouse conditions.
 Sphagnum doesn't respond well to the chlorine content in tap water and should only be watered with filtered water.
 Soil is not required for the cultivation of Sphagnum - it can be spread thinly into plastic seed trays.
 Small amounts of liquid fertiliser can be applied to encourage growth but care must be taken with the application.
 Pest control is not needed because Sphagnum has devised its own natural defense system against insect and fungus attack by liberating hydrogen ions and creating an intolerable pH level in its immediate environment.

-Text by Sharon Brown (2002 Student Botanical Intern)
+Text by Sharon Brown (2002 Student Botanical Intern); since updated online

 Name meaning: Sphagnum cristatum

 Sphagnum - from the word sphagnos, which goes back as far as the 4th century when it was used as a prescribed medication.
 The actual meaning of the word is thought to be 'astringent';

 cristatum - from the Latin cristatus, meaning 'crested' and refers to the boat-shaped branch leaves which are wide and concave.

 Whinam, J. 1997.
 The sustainability of Sphagnum moss harvesting in Australia.
 Parks and Wildlife Services.
 Tasmania, Australia.

 Richardson, D.H.S.
 1981.
 The Biology of Mosses.
 Blackwell Scientific Publications, London, UK.